intuit/go-loadgen/README.md

 ## go-loadgen
 ![logo](logo.png)

 go-loadgen is a log load generator tool meant for testing the logging infrastructure.
-It is capable of producing structured or unstructured/structure logs with random alphanumeric strings and can also playback any input file at a specified controlled rate.
+It is capable of producing structured or unstructured/structure logs with random alphanumeric strings and can also playback any input file at a specified rate.
 ## Build
 This program requires GO 1.19
 ```